MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/hardware-and-software-requirements-for-biztalk-server-2020.md

 ## Software requirements & supported versions

+When applying a cumulative update some of the required software versions may change.
+Check the information in the KB article for the cumulative update to see which software versions are updated.

 - **Microsoft Windows**: Required.
 Supported versions include:
   - Windows Server 2019
   - Windows Server 2016